Parent-Child Communication

 // <Layout/> and <Content/> omitted

-// To work in this version, drop their references to set_toggled
+// To work in this version, drop the `set_toggled` parameter on each

 #[component]